klahrich/chiefhustler/content/posts/nuran-painful-lesson.md

 **=> Price per share now = $50M / 36M = $1.39 per share**

+I personally prefer this approach as it allows me to buypass the need to choose an EBITDA multiple, and it also takes into account the limited economic life of the towers.
+Based on this price, it appears the market believes the company can execute on the current contracts, but no value is attributed to optionality.

 ### A word on the jockey

 Francis, the CEO, seems a like a good guy and I think he executed well enough.
 But it's his first rodeo as CEO of a publicly traded company and I think the company would have benefitted from being more conservative in their timeline.